 Do you have a bed bug problem and find yourself wondering how to get rid of bed bugs overnight?
 Unfortunately, getting rid of bed bugs for good can be difficult.
 There are three methods that have been shown to be effective: treatment with pesticides, thermal treatment, and freezing bed bugs with cryonite.
 With any of these three treatments, skill is required to make sure the treatment is thorough and effective.

 Many people try to treat their homes themselves and it can be done.
 If the infestation is small and contained, you may be successful in eliminating the bed bugs.
 However, many people spend a lot of time and effort in treating their homes, only to have the bed bugs return later.
 This may be a new infestation, or it may mean that the bugs were not completely eradicated.

 Smithereen’s bed bug services are unmatched.
 We provide an inspection to find the extent of the problem and ensure that all infested surfaces in your house will be treated.
-We teach you how to recognize the signs of bed bugs and how to prevent re-infestation.
-Our team is skilled in bed bug eradication and we work to wipe out the entire colony.
+We teach you how to recognize the signs of bed bugs, how to prevent re-infestation.
+Our team is skilled in bed bug eradication and we work to wipe out the entire colony, and ultimately how to prevent bed bug bites.
 We want you to be successful in eradicating bed bugs from your home permanently.